opendesigndev/open-design-framework/CONTRIBUTING.md

 - open the repository in vscode
 - open any typescript file
 - ctrl-shift-p (or ⌘-shift-p on mac) and run `typescript: select typescript version...` and choose `Use workspace version`

+## Notes

+- If you typescript `type` has methods, change it to interface.
+It renders better in typedoc.